 FYI: Jesus emphasized the third cup during his Passover meal with the disciples the night before his death.
 This is the cup of redemption.
-He was refering to this cup as he prayed “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
+He was referring to this cup as he prayed “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
 (Matt.
 26:39) There is so much to be learned from attending a Passover Seder!

 Bible: Jesus carried his cross to The Place of the Skull, was crucified and laid in a tomb.

 Read: About the death of Jesus (Matt.
 27).

 Activity: Consider fasting and praying on Good Friday, especially between the hours of noon to 3 (Jesus’ last hours on the cross).

 “Both the Old Testament and New Testament teach the value of fasting, which is abstaining from food or drink in order to focus on prayer and seeking God’s will.
 Through many examples of people in the Bible who fasted, we can know that God grants supernatural revelation and wisdom through this practice.
 Scripture tells us that fasting will help us grow a more intimate relationship with Christ and will open our eyes to what He wants to teach us.” — Bible Study Tools

 There are no hard and fast rules about fasting — how long or from what.
 The only specific thing the Bible says is: “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
 Truly, I say to you, they have received their reward.
 But when you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret.
 And your Father who sees in secret will reward you.”
 (Matthew 6:16-18)